Reptar-IT/Newsletter-subscription/README.md

 # Newsletter-subscription
-A handy tool with a slick design built to handle email subscriptions.
+A mailing app with a slick design built to handle email subscriptions.

 # What I learned
 Creating web applications from scratch that interacts with API using: